cayasso/mongoose-cachebox/README.md

   engine: 'redis',
   host: '127.0.0.1',
   port: '6379',
-  password: 'secret',
+  password: 'secret'

-  cache: true, // start caching
-  ttl: 60000 // 60 seconds
 };

 // adding mongoose cachebox
 mongooseCachebox(mongoose, options);
 ```

-This module use [catbox](https://github.com/spumko/catbox) for the caching magic, so check out the project for more details and options.
+This module use [cacheman](https://github.com/cayasso/cacheman) for the caching magic, so check out the project for more details and options.

 ## Run tests